 All other things remaining the same, success of a rooftop solar business in this space largely depends on two things –

 For multiple strong reasons, online marketing proves to be very cost effective compared to other traditional lead generation channels.
 As a residential solar installer you can count on following channels to keep on providing you leads at very low cost –

 There are two very different ways to use email marketing for your rooftop solar business.
 Both of them target two very different groups of customers.

 If you are after for industrial or commercial rooftop spaces, you are essentially targeting business owners.
-Cold emailing is a very well proven marketing tactic in the B2B space.
+Cold emailing is a very well proven lead generation channel in the B2B space.